 UMass Memorial Medical Center Audiology Department offers a comprehensive externship including diagnostic and rehabilitative options spanning all ages from infants through geriatrics.
 We provide externs with the experience necessary to become independent clinicians in all aspects of audiology.

-This is a 12-month full time paid externship position consisting of 4-10 hour days.
+This is a 12-month full time externship position consisting of 4-10 hour days.
 The extern will rotate through two different locations obtaining a well-rounded externship experience in a busy diverse medical center.
 Externs will routinely collaborate with the Otolaryngology department to deliver holistic patient centered care.

 Experience will entail:

 -Implantable device (Osseo-integrated, Cochlear Implants) consultation, activation, and optimization.

 -Other experiences may include participation in OR surgical cases, a multi-disciplinary Craniofacial Clinic, and Grand Rounds.

 Bachelor's Degree is required.
 Applicant must be currently enrolled in an accredited clinical Audiology doctorate (Au.D.) program.
 Academic requirements for degree completion must be met prior to starting the 4th year externship.

 - 3 letters of recommendation (1 from a professor, 2 from current/previous clinical supervisors)

 Please submit all application requirements through e-mail to